ill-soul077/Numerical-Lab/README.md

 # Console Application Development Using Numerical Methods

+# Solution of Linear Equation

-1st part of the problem was solved by Hassan Mohammed Naquibul Hoque(2107077).
+This part of the project was solved by Hassan Mohammed Naquibul Hoque(2107077).
 In this part I imlemented these Five mthods to solve linear equations.

 1. **Jacobi Iterative Method**